 - Katie will identify at least 4 reasons why a communication breakdown may occur, including identification of at least 2 of her own behaviors that may result in a communication breakdown.

 - In a 30-minute session, Max will demonstrate at least 3 strategies he can use to prevent or repair a communication breakdown, for two-plus sessions.

 Speech therapy activities

-Since one of the characteristics of cluttering is a lack of awareness of one’s own dysfluencies, speech therapy activities should first focus on education.
+Since most students who clutter don’t know what cluttering is, I usually begin by focusing on education.
 The ICA offers a cluttering brochure for children, created by SLP Nina Reeves and her students.

 Next, I have my students identify cluttered speech.
 I will purposely exhibit cluttering and have them take turns being a detective and spotting my cluttered speech.
 Also, I like to record them talking about a topic of interest for at least a minute, and then we listen to it together and identify cluttering in their speech.
 Throughout the process, I praise them for “finding the cluttering” in the speech sample.

 If they have trouble talking for a full minute, try using conversation starters you can find online or read my post about using animated short videos in speech therapy.
 I also find that it sometimes helps to either set a timer for one minute and let the student look at the timer while he or she talks, or let the student spin a fidget spinner and talk until it stops spinning.
 Read my article about using a fidget spinner in speech therapy for more information.